awsdocs/amazon-guardduty-user-guide/doc_source/s3_detection.md

 # Amazon S3 protection in Amazon GuardDuty<a name="s3_detection"></a>

-The S3 protection feature enables GuardDuty to use S3 data event monitoring to identify potential security risks for data within your S3 buckets\.
+S3 protection enables Amazon GuardDuty to monitor object\-level API operations to identify potential security risks for data within your S3 buckets\.

- Amazon GuardDuty monitors threats against your Amazon S3 resources by analyzing AWS CloudTrail management events and CloudTrail S3 data events\.
-These data sources monitor different kinds of activity, for example, S3 related CloudTrail management events include operations that list or configure S3 buckets, such as `ListBuckets`, `DeleteBuckets`, and `PutBucketReplication`\.
-Examples of S3 data events include object\-level API operations, such as `GetObject`, `ListObjects`, `DeleteObject`, and `PutObject`\.
+ GuardDuty monitors threats against your Amazon S3 resources by analyzing AWS CloudTrail management events and CloudTrail S3 data events\.
+These data sources monitor different kinds of activity, for example, CloudTrail management events for S3 include operations that list or configure S3 buckets, such as `ListBuckets`, `DeleteBuckets`, and `PutBucketReplication`\.
+Examples of data events for S3 include object\-level API operations, such as `GetObject`, `ListObjects`, `DeleteObject`, and `PutObject`\.

 GuardDuty monitoring of CloudTrail management events is on by default for all accounts that have enabled GuardDuty and is not configurable\.
 S3 data event logs are a configurable data source in GuardDuty\.
 The processes for enabling or disabling S3 data event monitoring is covered in this topic\.

-We strongly recommend that you enable S3 protection in GuardDuty, as this data source allows GuardDuty to monitor, and generate findings for, suspicious access to data stored in your S3 buckets\.
+We strongly recommend that you enable S3 protection in GuardDuty\.
+If the feature is disabled, GuardDuty is unable to fully monitor, and generate findings for, suspicious access to data stored in your S3 buckets\.

 ## Understanding how GuardDuty uses S3 data events<a name="s3-data-source"></a>